 - If a child has Stage III HIE

-- If a child has Stage II HIE with either an abnormal neurological examination or reduced visual examination at discharge from the hospital
+- If a child has Stage II HIE with either abnormal findings from a neurological examination or reduced visual awareness at the time of discharge from the hospital

 - If a child has an HIE-associated stroke

 - If a child has intrapartum asphyxia, they should be tested for sensorineural hearing loss after birth and before they are discharged from the hospital.

 - If the child has persistent pulmonary hypertension of the newborn (a serious circulation problem) along with HIE, they should be tested repeatedly throughout childhood because they may be at higher risk of late-onset sensorineural hearing loss.